mgedmin/python-imports.vim/README.rst

   map <F5>    :ImportName<CR>
   map <C-F5>  :ImportNameHere<CR>

-Needs Vim 7.0, preferably built with Python support.
+Needs Vim 7.0, preferably built with Python 3 support.
+(It will still work without Python, but functionality will be degraded, e.g. the configuration file will be ignored.)

 Tested on Linux only.